codewithklutch/CaesarCipherInPython/readme.md

 ## Description:
 ### A simple Caesar Cipher written in Python 3

-## ChallengesS:
+## Challenges:
 1. Conditional statements needed for input validation/data type error correction
 2. Preserve whitespace, so spaces can be used
-4. Update the interface and/or build a UI
+3. Update the interface and/or build a UI